Eschatologue/CM_wiki/docs/class/paladin/index.md

 ### Level 3: Paladin Subclass

 You gain a Paladin subclass of your choice.
 A subclass is a specialization that grants you features at certain Paladin levels.
-For the rest of your career, you gain each of your subclass’s features that are of your Paladin level or lower.
+For the rest of your career, you gain each of your subclass's features that are of your Paladin level or lower.

 !!! danger "Breaking Your Oath"